Volunteer Handbook

 The LGBTQ Center prohibits the possession of weapons on its property at all times, including our parking lots or organization vehicles.
 Additionally, while on duty, volunteers and staff may not carry a weapon of any type.
 Weapons include, but are not limited to, handguns, rifles, automatic weapons, and knives that can be used as weapons (excluding pocket knives, utility knives, and other instruments that are used to open packages, cut string, and for other miscellaneous tasks), martial arts paraphernalia, stun guns, and tear gas.
 Any volunteer or staff member violating this policy is subject to discipline up to and including dismissal for the first offense.

 The organization reserves the right to inspect all belongings of its volunteers and staff members on its premises, including briefcases, purses and handbags, gym bags, and personal vehicles on organization property.
 The LGBTQ Center is not responsible for lost or stolen personal property.
 The LGBTQ Center will not reimburse a volunteer for any personal property.
 Accidents happen.
 If a volunteer is injured during the volunteer’s service, it is important that the volunteer notify their supervisor immediately.
 Volunteers should also complete an incident report and submit the report to the volunteer’s supervisor.
-Contact the Executive Director with questions about workplace safety.
+Contact the The Board of Directors with questions about workplace safety.

 Protests & Deescalation Training